-Hattah Lakes is a complex of more than 20 semipermanent freshwater lakes over an area of 48,000 hectares.
-The lakes complex forms part of the Hattah-Kulkyne National Park.
-Located adjacent to the River Murray in north-west Victoria, the ecology of the lakes and floodplain is strongly influenced by flooding regimes.
+Hattah Lakes is a complex of more than 20 semipermanent freshwater lakes over an area of 48,000 ha.
+The complex forms part of the Hattah-Kulkyne National Park.
+The complex is adjacent to the River Murray in north-west Victoria, and the ecology of the lakes and floodplain is strongly influenced by flooding regimes.

-In the absence of regular high flows in the River Murray, large-scale engineering works were completed under the Living Murray program to improve water regimes at Hattah Lakes under low-flow conditions.
-Pumps and regulators are used to deliver, retain and discharge water from the floodplain, to provide the water regimes that support the environmental values in the system.
+Large-scale engineering works were completed under the Living Murray program to improve water regimes at Hattah Lakes under low-flow conditions.
+Pumps and regulators are used to deliver water to parts of the floodplain and then retain and/or discharge it to provide the water regimes that support the environmental values of the system.